Batman Forever: Legacy

-Potential director's cut
+Director's cut

 Cuts were made to the film based on audience reactions during test screenings, like the rest of the Batman films.
 Photographs from these scenes have always been available since the film's release, shown in magazines such as Starlog.
 Some excerpts from these scenes appear in the music video for "Hold Me, Thrill Me, Kiss Me, Kill Me".
 In 2005, Batman Forever was the only film in the franchise to include a dedicated deleted scenes selection among its bonus content on the special edition DVD.

 After Schumacher died on June 22, 2020, media outlets started reporting the possible existence of an extended cut, with the first rumors being thrown in by American journalist Marc Bernardin.
 Bernardin claimed it to be darker and contain less camp than the theatrical cut.
 Some of the differences include Bruce having a vision of a human-sized bat, less of an emphasis on Dick Grayson, and a focus on Bruce's psychological issues with Chase.
 The cut uses about 50 minutes of additional footage.
 Warner Bros. confirmed that alternative test screening cuts existed after an interview with Variety, although they have no plans to release it and are unsure about what, if any, footage remains.
 Later that year on August 7, Kilmer's appearance at DC FanDome fueled fan speculation about the release of a so-called "Schumacher Cut".
 Batman Forever screenwriter Akiva Goldsman revealed in a YouTube interview in April 2021 that he had recently seen the original cut of the film (dubbed "Preview Cut: One") and that he expects a rebirth coming up, suggesting all the footage needed to make the Schumacher cut still exists and that the release of a director's cut might be possible.

 In July 2023, following a private screening of a workprint version by director Kevin Smith, Goldsman confirmed that the original cut does exist.
 Even though Warner Bros. currently has no plans to release it, he said he was hopeful for a possible distribution in the future.
 Some of the aforementioned deleted scenes made up a portion of this footage.

-In July 2024, Goldsman reaffirmed the existence of the director's cut, while also declaring that work to restore it has been put on hold following Warner Bros. recent internal turmoil.
+In July 2024, Goldsman reaffirmed the existence of the director's cut, while also declaring that work to restore it has been put on hold following Warner Bros.' recent internal turmoil.

-In May 2025, an independent Los Angeles theater announced that a screening of the workprint of the director's cut at their venue later that month.
+In May 2025, an independent Los Angeles theater announced that a screening of the workprint of the director's cut would take place at their venue later that month.
 However, on May 24, the screening was cancelled following a cease and desist letter from Warner Bros.

 In July 2025, during an interview about his career, Goldsman declared that while Warner Bros isn't currently interested in releasing the director's cut, he's still lobbying for it.

 In September 2025, during the celebrations for Batman Day, executive producer Michael E. Uslan confirmed the existence of the unreleased footage and urged the fans to continue to voice their support for the release of the alternate cut of the film.